 When the mercury drops, some Americans welcome the chill while others follow the sun.
-This year, the winter promises to be an intense one.
-The Old Farmer’s Almanac forecasts below-average temperatures across most of the U.S., along with strong storms bringing heavy rain, sleet and snow.
-Some regions will experience milder than average weather, though, particularly on the West Coast.
+This year, the winter promises to be a warmer one.
+The Old Farmer’s Almanac forecasts a temperate and uneventful winter across most of the U.S. Some regions will experience harsher weather, though, particularly in central and southern Appalachia, the western Ohio Valley, and the Rockies.

 To help Americans plan their travels over the colder months, WalletHub developed a ranking of the cheapest U.S. destinations that are also the easiest to reach.
 In total we analyzed nearly 70 of the largest metro areas — grouped as “warm” or “cold” — based on 37 key metrics, including two weeks of flight data, safety indicators and weather predictions.